 Armed with the correct information gathered from the survey and knowledge of rat biology and behaviour, some of the signs we are looking for are:

 - Dead or alive rats

-Concern in these locations is the risk of spillage and the resultant risk of contamination from the spilled rodenticide.
-This risk will be overcome by the use of block formulations.
-In very sensitive areas indicator blocks non-toxic blocks) can be used contained within tamper-resistant bait stations (both for rats and mice).
+The concern in these businesses is the risk of food spillage and the risk of contamination from the spilt rodenticide.
+The use of block formulations will overcome this risk.
+In susceptible areas indicator blocks non-toxic blocks) can be used contained within tamper-resistant bait stations (both for rats and mice).

 In many premises, baiting of production areas is not permitted.

-If bait stations are to be left in position outdoors as part of a pest control contract, they must be emptied of all bait at the end of a treatment.
+If bait stations are to be left in position outdoors as part of a pest control contract, they must get emptied of all bait at the end of treatment.

-Some locations will merit a more detailed reporting system to include bait plans, COSHH assessments, monitoring reports, and hygiene, housekeeping and proofing recommendations.
+Some locations will merit a more comprehensive reporting system to include:

 - Bait plans

 Hire a Professional Rat Exterminator